exercism/deprecated-mentors/tracks/csharp/exercises/sum-of-multiples/README.md

 ### Common suggestions

-- There are dozens of equally valid LINQ constructions that can be used of which 3 variations are provied above.
+- There are dozens of equally valid LINQ constructions that can be used of which 3 variations are provided above.
 - Instead of using `List<int>` to gather the results use `HashSet<int>` for performance and clarity

 ### Talking points